Bruno Fernandes set to sign for Manchester United in €55m deal | Goal.com

 Bruno Fernandes set to sign for Manchester United in €55m deal

-Manchester United have completed the signing of Bruno Fernandes from Sporting CP, the Premier League club announced on Wednesday.
+Manchester United have agreed a deal to sign Bruno Fernandes from Sporting CP, the Premier League club announced on Wednesday.

-Fernandes will join Manchester United following an extended period of negotiations, becoming the club's first, and perhaps only, January signing.
+Fernandes will join United following an extended period of negotiations and is due to become the club's first, and perhaps only, January signing.

 The midfielder will head to Old Trafford as part of a deal worth an initial €55 million (£47m/$60m).